-10 📃 Revenge Fantasies
+11 Revenge Fantasies

-- Psychologists think that these accompanying revenge fantasies actually serve as buffers against the negative feelings associated with victimization, which is why people love revenge movies. - We don't have to actually do anything vengeful; it's the feeling of justice that counts.
+- Psychologists think that these accompanying revenge fantasies actually serve as buffers against the negative feelings associated with victimization, which is why people love revenge movies. - We don't have actually to do anything vengeful; it's the feeling of justice that counts.

-11 📃 Revenge Fantasies
+12 Revenge Fantasies

-- If we're all honest with ourselves, we all have had these kinds of feelings-getting even with those we think have hurt us. - However, Jesus warned us, that even harboring such fantasies can give birth to actions-bad decisions-which, in turn, can lead to our own destruction.
+- If we're all honest with ourselves, we all have had these kinds of feelings-getting even with those we think have hurt us. - However, Jesus warned us that even harboring such fantasies can give ... - birth to actions-bad decisions-which, in turn, - can lead to our own destruction.

-12 🔳 Sermon on the Mount
+13 Sermon on the Mount

-- In this section of the Sermon on the Mount, Jesus reframes the retributive justice of the law of Moses and calls his disciples to turn from "embitterment" to embodiment of the way of the kingdom of God. - Rather than merely restating a law that gives the plaintiff the right to ensure that the offender gets at least what he or she deserves, Jesus overrules even that law for his disciples.
+- In the Sermon on the Mount, Jesus reframes the retributive justice of the law of Moses and calls his disciples - to turn from "embitterment," - to the embodiment of the way of the kingdom of God. - Rather than merely restating part of the Mosaic Law that gives the plaintiff the right to ensure that the offender gets at least what he or she deserves, ... - Jesus overrules that law for his disciples.